DevelopingSpace/starchart/CONTRIBUTING.md

 | user3    | user3pass |
 | han.solo | starchart |

-These can be configured in `./config/simplesamlphp-users`.1
+These can be configured in `./config/simplesamlphp-users`.

 ## View the database

-You can use Prisma Studio, a visual editor for the data in the database, with:
+You can use Prisma Studio as a visual editor for the data in the database:

 Development database: